fwupd/fwupd/plugins/logitech-hidpp/README.md

 The Bolt receiver enumerates as a hidraw device both in runtime and bootloader mode, but with different HIDRAW devIDs.

+Peripherals paired to a receiver are enumerated as separate hidraw devices but those device files can't be used for DFU.
+Instead, all the DFU-related messages need to be piped through the hidraw device file of the receiver.
+They are polled and queried by the receiver and listed as its children.
+Note that this will likely change once the Logitech Linux driver supports Bolt devices.

+Bolt peripherals directly connected to the host through BLE are enumerated as individual hidraw devices and can be upgraded through their hidraw device files.

 ## Design Notes